What Is the Best Dental Savings Plan in 2026?

 Short answer

 Careington 500 Series is the best dental savings plan for most people — $99/year, 200,000+ in-network dentists, no waiting periods, and 20–60% off every procedure.
-Spirit Dental wins on raw price ($79/year).
+It's also the cheapest national plan.
 DentalPlans.com wins on selection (30+ plans filtered by zip).
 The right plan depends on whether your existing dentist is in-network.

 Careington 500 Series at $99/year is the best dental savings plan for most people.
-It has the largest network (200,000+ participating dentists), 15M+ existing members, no waiting periods, and consistent 20–60% discounts on every covered procedure.
-Spirit Dental at $79/year wins on raw price for people whose dentist accepts it.
+It has a 200,000+ participating-dentist network, 15M+ existing members, no waiting periods, and consistent 20–60% discounts on every covered procedure — and at $99/year it's also the cheapest national plan.
 DentalPlans.com is best for browsing 30+ plans filtered by zip code.

 Best Plans by Category